 How soon can volunteers start?

-The recruitment procedure usually takes four to six weeks to complete after the initial informal interview and includes clearance from the Disclosure and Barring Service (DBS) checks, health checks and appropriate references*.
+The recruitment procedure can take several weeks to complete after the initial informal interview and includes clearance from the Disclosure and Barring Service (DBS) checks, health checks, right to work checks and appropriate references.

 How much time do volunteers give?

-As much time as you can spare.
+As much time as you can spare!
 However, we suggest that each session you offer is a minimum of 2 hours, depending on the type of voluntary work chosen.
+Obviously, we want you to stay with us as long as possible but we ask for a minimum commitment of six months.
+When you have completed six months or more, we are normally happy to provide a reference for you for future college courses or employment, if required.

 Will volunteers be out of pocket?

-No, we will reimburse a reasonable amount of travelling expenses and car parking fees.
+No, we will cover your car parking fees, offer discount in the staff restaurant and can reimburse a reasonable amount of travelling expenses if required.

 Will training be provided?